i General legal framework

 - any undercutting of prices or other conditions directed against a specific competitor (predatory pricing);

-- any limitation of production, supply or technical development; or
+- any limitation of production, supply or technical development; and

 - any conclusion of contracts on the condition that the other contracting party agrees to accept or deliver additional goods or services.